Pavel Milyukov

 Pavel Nikolayevich Milyukov (Па́вел Никола́евич Милюко́в; – 31 March 1943) was a Russian historian and liberal politician.
 Milyukov was the founder, leader, and the most prominent member of the Constitutional Democratic party (known as the Kadets).
 He changed his view on the monarchy between 1905 and 1917.
 In the Russian Provisional Government, he served as Foreign Minister, working to prevent Russia's exit from the First World War.

 Pre-revolutionary career

 Pavel was born in Moscow in the upper-class family of Nikolai Pavlovich Milyukov, a professor in architecture who taught at the Moscow School of Painting, Sculpture and Architecture.
 Milyukov was a member of the House of Milukoff.
 Milyukov studied history and philology at the Moscow University, where he was influenced by Herbert Spencer, Auguste Comte, and Karl Marx.
 His teachers were Vasily Klyuchevsky and Paul Vinogradoff.
-In summer 1877 he briefly took part in Russo-Turkish War as a military logistic, but returned to the university.
+In summer 1877 he briefly took part in the Russo-Turkish War as a military logistic, but returned to the university.
 He was expelled for taking part in student riots, went to Italy, but was readmitted and allowed to take his degree.
 He specialized in the study of Russian history and in 1885 received the degree for work on the State Economics of Russia in the First Quarter of the 18th Century and the reforms of Peter the Great.